patriciagaruiz/FINANCIAL-DATA-SET/README.md

 The bank offers services to the private sector.
 The services include managing accounts, offering loans, etc.

-There is no information about: account balance, revenue and properties.
-This analysys was made
+Warning: There is no information about account balance, revenue and assets.

 <h1 align="left"> Tasks </h1>